openreferral/optimizely-hack-2017/README.md

 - [Azure](https://azure.microsoft.com/en-us/services/app-service/api/)
 - [Firebase](https://firebase.google.com/)

-Other platform?
+Other platform in mind?
 There are many ways to deploy an API, we encourage you in helping pioneer an approach that cities, counties, and other human services providers can put to work helping people in their community in an affordable and sustainable way.

 ## Opportunity To Deploy Applications On Human Services Data APIs